bastiRe/eLadder/README.md

 The eLadder project consists of two parts:

 - The app is built as a React Native app using [Expo](https://expo.io) and published to both app stores.
-- The backend is a NodeJS server using Graphql through apollo-server.
+- A backend using Hasura to provide an easy to use GraphQL API

 ## Goal of this project